-Like other GPT sites, FusionCash that will only pay you a few cents for each completed task.
+Like other GPT sites, FusionCash will only pay you a few cents for each completed task.

 However, it’ll give you a $5 bonus just for signing up.
 It pays you for referring new members as well.

-Once you meet the minimum withdrawal threshold ($25), you can request payment via direct deposit, mailed check or PayPal.
+Once you meet the minimum withdrawal threshold of $25, you can request payment via direct deposit, mailed check, or PayPal.

-Note that some offers through FusionCash require you to give your credit card number, but there are plenty of tasks that don’t require card information.
+Note that some offers through FusionCash require you to give your credit card number, but plenty of tasks don’t require card information.

-You get paid for your tasks with free gift cards to retailers like Starbucks or Amazon.
-Don’t expect to earn life changing money with this or other GPT sites.
+You get paid for your tasks with gift cards to retailers like Starbucks or Amazon.
+Don’t expect to earn life-changing money with this or other GPT sites.

 A few dollars a month is about average.

-InboxDollars has been around since the year 2000 and has paid out over $57 million to members.
+InboxDollars has been around since 2000 and has paid over $80 million to its members.

 They pay you for activities such as: